-Colors can make your customer happy, boost their appetite, and can contribute to turnover, all the while making your coffee shop seem more spacious.
+Colors can make your customer happy, boost their appetite, and can contribute to turnover, all the while making your coffee shop unique and even seem more spacious.
 Color choices have an impact on all of this, so creating a pleasant color scheme is very important.
 Furthermore, the color scheme also needs to tie into your brand identity and message, to create a coherent identity across the board.

 An important consideration when choosing a color scheme is how it will last in time.
 Some color schemes can become outdated quickly, while others last longer.
 Brands invest in regular rebranding for exactly this reason, the ability to keep up with the times and attract new customers.
 So, it’s important to choose a color scheme that will last a bit and force an early redesign.

 We will cover this in more depth in a future article, as the topic is a bit complex and deserves some more attention.

 Designing a Color Palette that Reflects Your Coffee Shop’s Personality